irudnyts/irudnyts.github.io/index.md

 ## :chart_with_upwards_trend: Talks

+* How NOT to screw up teaching R <br />
+Berlin R User Group, 2022 August 18, Berlin

+* Democratic introduction to deep learning <br />
+Seminar at Department of Operations, UNIL, 2022 May 17, Lausanne

 * Mother's Little Helper: git/GitHub <br />
-R-lunches, 2020 December 14, Geneva (on-line)
+R-lunches, 2021 December 14, Geneva (on-line)

 * Do you have a moment to talk about data science? <br />
 TechTalk at [AgileEngine](https://agileengine.com), 2021 March 25, on-line